 Basseterre, St. Kitts, February 16, 2018 (SKNIS): A number of Information and Communication Technology (ICT) personnel in St. Kitts and Nevis are currently exploring the use of Amazon Web Services through a two-day official technical training workshop at the newly reopened National ICT Centre.

 The training is facilitated by officials from Amazon Web Services – a subsidiary of Amazon.com that provides on-demand cloud computing platforms to individuals, companies and governments on a paid subscription basis.
+Due to the popularity of the AWS there is now software that are able assist with aws cloud monitoring from companies similar to ThousandEyes.

 ICT Senior Policy Advisor, Pierre Bowrin, explained that Amazon Web Services presence in St. Kitts and Nevis means a great deal for the federation as they are here to introduce the country formally to the use of Cloud.
 He said that this is extremely important and will prove beneficial to St. Kitts and Nevis, as Amazon is the industry leader in cloud techniques and they have the largest market share.